Berlin Climate and Security Conference 2019

 During its presidency of the UNSC in January 2019, the Dominican Republic, a member of the Group of Friends, initiated an open debate on the security implications of climate-related disasters in which more than 80 delegations took the floor, 15 of which were represented at the ministerial level.
 Most of the speakers highlighted the need for better climate risk management and its important contribution to safeguarding international peace and security.
 German Foreign Minister Heiko Maas used this UNSC debate to invite his counterparts to the Berlin Climate and Security Conference on 4 June 2019.

 The conference is intended as a wake-up call that the climate crisis is not just an environmental and development issue, but represents a core risk to global peace and prosperity.
-It will highlight the foreign policy relevance of climate policy, and the necessity of building a preventative framework for action at the global level.
-The conference will discuss concrete preventative mechanisms that can help foreign policy actors address climate-related security risks, which include conflict over natural resources, impending food shortages, and territorial losses due to sea-level rise.
+It highlighted the foreign policy relevance of climate policy, and the necessity of building a preventative framework for action at the global level.
+The conference discussed concrete preventative mechanisms that can help foreign policy actors address climate-related security risks, which include conflict over natural resources, impending food shortages, and territorial losses due to sea-level rise.

-To this end, the conference programme will include roundtable discussions on critical aspects of the climate-change and security nexus, including migration and displacement, socio-economic conflicts and fragile states.
+To this end, the conference programme included roundtable discussions on critical aspects of the climate-change and security nexus, including migration and displacement, socio-economic conflicts and fragile states.